Improving facilities in our district

 Multipurpose Service (MPS) Program – Revitalising Rural Health

-Multipurpose facilities allow inpatient, residential aged care and community health services to be located together and close to home.
-The program of works aims to deliver flexible and integrated services tailored to meet each community’s unique clinical needs into the future.
+Multipurpose Service (MPS) facilities allow inpatient, residential aged care and community health services to be located together and close to home.